michael-shu/michael-shu/README.md

 ### About Me

-I'm a rising senior at NYU, currently pursuing my bachelors degree with a major in computer science and a minor in data science.
+:man_student: I'm a rising senior at NYU, currently pursuing my bachelors degree with a major in computer science and a minor in data science.

 I'm well versed in web development langauges and frameworks such as Javascript, HTML, CSS, Node.JS, Express and React.